Team-Grace/devgrace/docs/prepareDocs/en/utils/device/isSever.md

 # isServer

-Function to check if the JavaScript runtime environment is a `Server(Node.js)`.
+A function to check if the JavaScript runtime environment is a `Server(Node.js)`.

 If it returns `true`, it is a server environment.